Service providers blame their clients, advisors and analysts for their As-a-Service failure

 As we reach the end of the runway with the legacy model (which still has a way to go for many enterprises) there needs to be a much better effort collectively to discuss the actual measures enterprises need to adopt to take better advantage of the technology enablers and hone our skills accordingly.
 Many advisors are clearly still making a good living advising on the old model, otherwise many would cease to exist, while analysts clearly do a poor educating the market on real world examples of how to make the shift (and persist on an old world model themselves to engage with clients).
 Meanwhile, if service providers are as good as they think they are, they need to find better ways to convince their clients to trust them more, to work with the on joint projects of discovery etc. Lee rhetoric, more dialog among the key stakeholders and better real-world education is the only real formula for success here.

-Posted in : 2015 As-a-Service Study, Business Process Outsourcing (BPO), Confusing Outsourcing Information, HfSResearch.com Homepage, HR Strategy, IT Outsourcing / IT Services, sourcing-change, Talent in Sourcing, The As-a-Service Economy, the-industry-speaks
+Posted in : Business Process Outsourcing (BPO), Confusing Outsourcing Information, HfSResearch.com Homepage, HR Strategy, IT Outsourcing / IT Services, sourcing-change, Talent in Sourcing, The As-a-Service Economy, the-industry-speaks

 3 comments